Contributing#

 Fork a repository#

 Forking a repository is like copying and pasting a project into your own GitHub profile.
-Notice that only public labeled repositories can be forked.
+Notice that only repositories labeled as public can be forked.
 You cannot fork a repository labeled as internal or private.

-To fork a repository, click the Fork button at the top of the project’s Code tabbed section.
+To fork a repository, click the Fork button at the top of the project’s Code page.

 Clone a repository#